–Could Also Mean Sudden Natgas Price Jump: CarrZee

 A “sudden” reaction to any invasion by Russia of Ukraine could be felt around the world, including on energy supply, according to a State Dept. official answering questions Feb.
 1.

-Yet, there’s confident mitigation of any impact.
+Yet, there’s confidence from the USA side there can be mitigation of any impact.

 Here is an interesting bit of the press conference linked above: